10 Essential Travel Tips

 Take a look at the TSA’s updated security requirements, especially if it’s been a while since you traveled by air.
 This will let you know what kinds of liquids and electronics you’re allowed to bring, along with prescription medications and other items.

-Be prepared to remove your shoes, belt, keys, and phone from your person for screening.
+Another essential travel tip is to be prepared to remove your shoes, belt, keys, and phone from your person for screening.
 Put all your liquids and prescriptions in separate bags, keeping the liquids in a quart size zipper bag.
 Lastly, don’t try to bring prohibited drinks or items on board.
 This will speed up security for you and for everyone around you.

 If you travel frequently, it may be worth signing up for TSA’s PreCheck program.